 This statement sets out the further steps that Foundry has taken towards that goal.

-We continue to consider that Foundry’s business is relatively low risk in relation to modern slavery given the nature of our business and the recently reduced footprint of our office operations.
+Whilst we will keep the status under annual review, we consider that Foundry’s business is relatively low risk in relation to modern slavery given the nature of our business and the recently reduced footprint of our office operations.